rstagg2020/insect-dewi/README.md

 ### 2. Dual-Stream Projector (The "Wide" Part)

-After the backbone, instead of using the 2048-dimensional feature vector directly, the model branches into **two parallel projection heads** (`projector1` and `projector2`) that produce a much richer combined embedding.
-This is the distinguishing "Wide" feature of DeWi.
+After the backbone, the model branches into **two parallel projection heads** (`projector1` and `projector2`) that produce a richer combined embedding.
+This is the "Wide" feature of DeWi.

 **Projector 1 (Mid-level features, `projector1`):**
 - Taps into the output of `Layer3` (1024 channels, 24×24 spatial map).